shigennn/mcps-collection/README.md

 - **Shell**: Controlled shell command execution
 - **Figma**: Design file retrieval and operations
 - **Slack**: Message sending and channel information retrieval
+- **Firecrawl**: Web scraping
+- **Notion**: Notion API integration

+### Think Integration

+The Think integration provides:

+- Structured reasoning space for complex problem solving
+- Ability to break down problems into manageable steps
+- Support for methodical thinking and analysis without executing actions
+- Improved decision-making through guided thought processes

+**Note**: The Think tool is exclusively compatible with Claude Desktop and will not function in Cursor or other environments.
+Cursor users should not include this tool in their configuration.

 ## Development